 - Keep yourself up-to-date through training and research and be aware of the benefits and risks to children

-- Whilst the EYFS does not require settings to have a policy and procedure on ICT or online safety it is useful to have one to explain how you will support children's use of technology in your setting.
+- Whilst the EYFS (England) and the National Minimum Standards (Wales) do not specifically require settings to have a policy and procedure on ICT or online safety it is useful to have one to explain how you will support children's use of technology in your setting.
 Make sure you link to your safeguarding policy and procedure, including the use of mobile phones and cameras.